How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Step 2: Protect Ears with Cotton

-Dogs with floppy ears are prone to ear infections from water.
+Dogs with floppy ears are prone to water-related ear infections.
 Gently place cotton balls in their ears before bathing.
 This keeps water out and protects their inner ear.

 Step 3: Wet Thoroughly, Avoid Eyes and Ears